UT-Austin-RPL/amago/README.md

 3. `MambaTrajEncoder`: [Mamba](https://arxiv.org/abs/2312.00752) is a state-space model with similar conceptual strengths and weaknesses as an RNN.
 However, it runs significantly faster during training.

 4. `TformerTrajEncoder`: a Transformer model with a number of tricks for stability in RL.
 Transformers are great at RL memory problems because they don't "forget" anything and only need to learn to *retrieve* info at timesteps where it is immediately useful.
 There are several choices of self-attention mechanism.
-We reccomend [flash_attn](https://github.com/Dao-AILab/flash-attention) if it will run on your GPU.
+We recommend [flash_attn](https://github.com/Dao-AILab/flash-attention) if it will run on your GPU.
 If not, we'll fall back to a slower pytorch version.
 There is experimental support for [`flex_attention`](https://pytorch.org/blog/flexattention/) --- a cool feature coming to pytorch 2.5.
-See the "Customize Anything" section for how to switch defaults.
+See the "Customize Anything Else" section for how to switch defaults.

 We can select a `TrajEncoder` just like a `TstepEncoder`: